 Not All Web Designers Are Bad

 I don’t want to create fear, and I certainly don’t want to disparage the industry.
-Most web designers are doing a great job for their clients.
-Those dishonest ones I mentioned before make up the minority for sure.
+Most web designers are doing a great job for their clients, those dishonest ones I mentioned before making up the minority for sure.
 Unfortunately, they also seem to get their hands on a very large number of clients.